aces/Loris/modules/imaging_uploader/README.md

 ## Intended Users

-The three primary types of users are MRI technicians or site coordinators to upload imaging scans for registered LORIS candidates and timepoints.
+The primary users are MRI technicians or site coordinators to upload imaging scans for registered LORIS candidates and timepoints.

 ## Scope